 Vaccination recommended for travellers whose activities put them at increased risk, including those who are staying with or visiting the local population, frequent and/or long-stay travellers to areas where sanitation and food hygiene are likely to be poor, adventure travellers visiting rural areas and staying in basic accommodation, those with existing medical conditions such as liver disease or haemophilia, men who have sex with men, injecting drug users, and those going to areas of hepatitis A outbreaks who have limited access to safe water and medical care.

 Vaccination recommended for travellers whose activities or medical history put them at increased risk, including those who may have unprotected sex, those who may be exposed to contaminated needles (eg, through injecting drug use or receiving medical or dental care), those who may be exposed to blood or body fluids through their work (eg, health workers), long-stay travellers, those who are participating in contact sports and families adopting children from this country.

 Vaccination recommended for travellers who are at increased risk due to their work (eg, health workers or those working with animals).

-Vaccination recommended for travellers visiting affected areas whose activities put them at increased risk, including those working in forestry, woodcutting, farming and the military and travellers to forested areas typically during spring to late autumn (eg, campers, hikers, hunters and individuals who undertake fieldwork).
+Vaccination recommended for travellers visiting affected areas whose activities put them at increased risk, including those working in forestry, woodcutting, farming and the military and travellers to forested areas (eg, campers, hikers, hunters and individuals who undertake fieldwork).

 Travellers should have completed a primary vaccination course according to the UK schedule.
 If travelling to a country where medical facilities may be limited, a booster dose of a tetanus-containing vaccine is recommended if the last dose was more than ten years ago even if five doses of vaccine have been given previously.